 Chandrajit L. Bajaj earned his Ph.D. in computer science from Cornell University.
-He is director of the ICES Computational Visualization Center, professor of computer sciences and holds the Computational Applied Mathematics Chair in Visualization.
+He is director of the Computational Visualization Center at the Oden Institute for Computational Engineering & Sciences at UT Austin, professor of computer sciences and holds the Computational Applied Mathematics Chair in Visualization.
 He is also an affiliate faculty member of the departments of mathematics, electrical and computer engineering, biomedical engineering, the Center for Perceptual Systems, the Institute for Cellular and Molecular Biology, and the Center for Learning and Memory.

 His research interests span the algorithmic and computational mathematics underpinnings of image processing, geometric modeling, computer graphics, visualization, structural biology and bioinformatics.
 He applies these algorithms to: (a) structure elucidation and reconstruction of spatially realistic models of molecules, organelles, cells, tissues, and organs, from electron microscopy, and bio-imaging, (b) fast high-dimensional search/scoring engines for identifying energetically favorable molecular binding conformations (e.g. virtual screening for anti-viral